microsoft/ark/docs/tutorial/model_tutorial.md

-# A Quick Guide to Using ARK with Python for DNN Applications

-Welcome to this tutorial on using ARK to run a simple deep neural network (DNN) application in Python.
-We will walk you through a basic Python example to illustrate the process.
+# Using the Model and Executor APIs in ARK
+ARK provides two levels of APIs for running deep neural network (DNN) applications: the ARK runtime API and the Model and Executor APIs.
+ARK runtime is built on top of the Model and Executor APIs.

+While the ARK runtime API provides a simple interface for running DNN models, the Model and Executor APIs offer more advanced features for customizing and optimizing DNN applications.
+For historical reasons, the Model and Executor APIs are used in previous versions of ARK Applications.

+If you're interested in using the Model and Executor APIs, this guide will take a step further from the [quickstart guide](./quickstart.md) to show a low-level example of using the Model and Executor APIs to run a simple DNN application in Python.

-After completing the [installation](./install.md), you can run the tutorial example at [tutorial.py](../examples/tutorial/tutorial.py) to see how ARK works.
+After completing the [installation](./install.md), you can run the tutorial example at [model_tutorial.py](../examples/tutorial/model_tutorial.py).

 ```bash
 python examples/tutorial/tutorial.py
 ```

-There are environment variables available to configure ARK.
-For more details about these variables, please refer to [Environment Variables](./env.md).

 Before diving in, let's import the required modules and initialize ARK: